-Top up the mulch whenever you notice it's starting to look a little sparse.
-In autumn, spreading a thick layer of mulch around more tender plants like dahlias, gladioli, Verbena bonariensis and salvias means they're more likely to come through the winter unscathed.
+Top up the mulch whenever you notice that it's starting to look a little sparse.
+In fall, spreading a thick layer of mulch around more tender plants like dahlias, gladioli, Verbena bonariensis and salvias means they're more likely to come through the winter unscathed.

 Avoiding problems with mulch

 Although mulching is easy, there are a few things to bear in mind to reduce the risk of any problems:

 - Be sure the ground is moist (by watering it if necessary) before adding any kind of mulch – laying it onto very dry soil will just exacerbate the problem.

 - Although almost any organic material that would otherwise go to waste in the garden can be used as a mulch, avoid fresh lawn clippings (unless mulching your lawn) or newly pruned woody material – these take nitrogen from the soil as they decompose, leaving less for plant growth.

 - In the first season, weeds often appear in the mulch itself as it may have already been harboring seeds.
 These weeds will be very easy to pull out, and then shouldn't trouble you again.

 - Leave a narrow gap between the mulch and the stems of trees or shrubs – if it touches them, it may soften and weaken them, making them vulnerable to disease.

 - Slugs can be a nuisance if they decide to use the mulch as a nice, warm place to shelter.
 Be vigilant and use slug control techniques to keep numbers down (beer in a shallow dish is one of the most effective methods).